ppy/osu-wiki/news/2023/2023-11-03-interview-with-ephemeral.md

 **What are your thoughts on the current state of medals?**

-Overall I think the past couple of releases, the last release in particular came out fantastic, I'm very happy with it.
+Overall I think the past couple of releases, the [the last release](https://osu.ppy.sh/home/news/2023-07-27-summer-splash) in particular came out fantastic, I'm very happy with it.
 I think they are getting better, but I think with operating at like maybe 20% of what medals will ultimately end up being when they're fully finished being implemented in lazer, because it is very limited what we can do with them at the moment.
 And lazer will pull back a lot of those limitations and criteria that realistically would not be possible in stable.

 **How do you come up with ideas for new medals?**